Maryland can’t keep a big man down for long as Kofi Cockburn carries Illinois past Terrapins

 Scott’s surge

 Scott, a junior who entered this season as a potential breakout star in the Big Ten, began his junior year with a few lackluster offensive performances.
 Through the first six games, he averaged just under 10 points with 39.6 percent shooting from the field and only 27.3 from three-point range.
-But lately, he has surged.
+But lately he has surged.

 Scott has scored in double digits in five straight games, and in three of those matchups, he notched at least 15 points.
 His first-half firepower against the Illini gave Maryland a chance — and optimism for the rest of the season — but his production slowed as Illinois regained control.